hodeld/emergent_analogies_LLM_fork/README.md

 Code for the response to the paper [Emergent Analogical Reasoning in Large Language Models](https://arxiv.org/abs/2212.09196).

-This repo is forked from the [repo for the original paper](https://github.com/taylorwwebb/emergent_analogies_LLM) I only modified code in the letter_string directory.
+This repo is forked from the [repo for the original paper](https://github.com/taylorwwebb/emergent_analogies_LLM).
+I only modified the code in the letter_string directory.

 ## Prerequisites